Christianity in Tamil Nadu: San Thome Basilica

 San Thome Basilica is a Roman Catholic (Latin Rite) minor basilica and one of the three National Shrines in India located in Santhome, Chennai city (Madras), India.
 It was built in the 1523 by Portuguese explorers, and rebuilt again with the status of a cathedral by the British in 1893.
 The British version still stands today.
 It was designed in Neo-Gothic style, favoured by British architects in the late 19th century.
-Christian tradition holds that St. Thomas arrived in Kerala in 52 AD preached between 52 AD and 72 AD, when he was believed to be martyred on St. Thomas Mount.
+Christian tradition holds that St. Thomas arrived in Kerala & Kanyakumari Dist in 52 AD preached between 52 AD and 72 AD, when he was believed to be martyred on St. Thomas Mount.
 The basilica is built over the site where he was believed originally to be interred.

 San Thome Basilica is the principal church of the Madras-Mylapore Catholic Archdiocese.
 In 1956, Pope Pius XII raised the church to the status of a Minor Basilica, and on 11 February 2006, it was declared a national shrine by the Catholic Bishops' Conference of India.
 The San Thome Basilica is a pilgrimage centre for Christians in India.
-This church is a very important site in the world for Christians.The church also has an attached museum at back.
+This church is a very important site in the world for Christians.
+The church also has an attached museum at back.

-Basilica of Our Lady of Good Health
+Basilica of Our Lady of Good Health,Velankanni

 The Basilica of Our Lady of Good Health is located in the small town of Velankanni in the state of Tamil Nadu in Southern India.
 The Roman Catholic basilica is devoted to Our Lady of Good Health.
 Devotion to Our Lady of Good Health of Velankanni can be traced to the mid-16th century and is attributed to three miracles at different sites around where the basilica currently stands: the apparition of Mary and the Christ Child to a slumbering shepherd boy, the curing of a lame buttermilk vendor, and the rescue of Portuguese sailors from a violent sea storm.

 Although all three apparitions ultimately resulted in the erection of a shrine to our Lady, it was the promise of the Portuguese sailors that was the proximate cause of a permanent edifice being built at Velankanni.
 The chapel was dedicated on the feast of the Nativity of the Blessed Virgin Mary (8 September), the day of their safe landing.
 More than 500 years later, the nine-day festival and celebration is still observed and draws nearly 5 million pilgrims each year.
 The Shrine of Our Lady of Vailankanni, also known as the "Lourdes of the East," is one of the most important Christian religious sites frequented by Christians in India.

+Basilica of Our Lady of Snows, Thoothukudi

+Basilica of Our Lady of Snows, Thoothukudi is located at Thoothukudi, Tamil Nadu, India.
+It is one of the Catholic pilgrimage centers in India dedicated to the Our Lady of Snows, a title given to Mother Mary.
+The Shrine name refers to the Basilica di Santa Maria Maggiore in Rome.
+The site is known for Portuguese architecture and Portuguese prayers and now it is recognised as a Tamil Nadu notable pilgrim site.